Shake, Rattle & Roll XV: "Flight 666"

 Dave boards Manila Air Flight 666, traveling from Manila to Zamboanga.
 On board are two vloggers and rockstars band Eli and Gino, who are flying to their home province for a concert; their fans, best friends Adam and Lovely coincidentally board the flight.
-Also among the passengers are celebrity vlogger and television show host Tim, socialite father and son Macoy and Macky, baggage handling supervisor Carlos, and Jane, who is pregnant, along with her grandmother Juling.
+Also among the passengers are celebrity vlogger and television show host Tim, socialite father and son Macoy and Macky, baggage handling supervisor Carlos, young woman Jane, who is pregnant, along with her grandmother Juling, and Iggy Moda, who survived the events at the mansion.
 In the first class cabin are socialite Connie and married couple Brandon and Miranda.
 Passengers are welcomed by flight attendant Bryan and are accommodated by co-flight attendants Pamela and Karen.
 Karen suddenly bumps into Dave, her ex-boyfriend, and apologizes for their past, but Dave ignores her.

 While the plane takes off, Juling insists Jane to pretend that she fell in love with a foreigner as soon as they arrive home, which later turns out that she fell in love with a creature and is the father of their baby "tiyanak".
 After the plane reaches its cruising altitude, Carlos instigates a hijacking, interrogating the crew in the flight deck in protest over the airline laying off employees as part of cost-cutting strategy and demands the airline wire money to compensate for the affected parties.
 Connie overhears the chaos and hides in one of the lavatories only to find the couple doing a mile high club, whom she urges to calm down and stop their acts out of fear of being killed.
 Meanwhile, Jane gives birth to her baby creature and suddenly passes out along with the baby.
 The plane suddenly goes into a short turbulence and faints almost everyone on board, except for Juling, who dies.
 Unknown to them, the creature lurks out and scratches some of the passengers.
 Karen later overhears a conversation between Carlos and Pamela, which she realizes Pamela helps in making Carlos' plans succeed.